 There could be little doubt about the transformative effect computers and the internet has had on almost all areas of modern life over the last 30 years.
 The web has changed almost all aspects of society – from how we communicate to how we work and shop.

 However, until very recently, e-commerce and buying online had primarily been the preserve of smaller-value purchases.
 Yet through the rise of secure e-commerce and our growing acceptance of online shopping, it’s possible to buy even high-value goods online – including houses.

 As the blurring of the boundaries between the real and virtual worlds continues apace and realty firms are executing their digital transformation roadmap, new and exciting possibilities for buying and selling a home online have emerged in recent years.

 Getting ready to sell your house with an online vendor

 If you’re considering taking the somewhat less familiar – and some might argue, less conventional – route of advertising and selling your home online, below are some tips to help get you started.

 Check whether you or the agent is expected to conduct viewings: You should ensure you’re clear on whether you or the agent will be conducting viewings from prospective purchasers.
 Some online vendors have local agents that will look after scheduling appointments and showing people around your home, while others leave the responsibility squarely with the seller.
-You should also check in advance if there are any additional fees for agents showing people around your home as the costs can soon mount up.
+You should also check in advance if there are additional fees for agents showing people around your home, as the costs can soon mount up.